malcolmsailor/efficient_rhythms/docs/index.md

 There are also a few settings that govern the relation between different voices.
-If \[`hocketing`\](docs/settings.md\#hocketing) is `True`, then, to the extent possible, the attacks of each voice will occur when there is no attack in any other voice.
+If \[`hocketing`\](docs/settings.md\#hocketing) is `True`, then, to the extent possible, the onsets of each voice will occur when there is no onset in any other voice.
 (In textures with many voices, it is also possible to assign specific pairs of voices to hocket with one another.)

     {
         "num_voices": 2,
-        "attack_density": 0.4,
+        "onset_density": 0.4,
         "dur_density": 0.4,
         "min_dur": 0.25,
-        "attack_subdivision": 0.25,
+        "onset_subdivision": 0.25,
         "hocketing": True,
     }